Sub6Resources/flutter_html/README.md

 ## Why this package?

 This package is designed with simplicity in mind.
-Originally created to allow basic rendering of HTML content into the Flutter widget tree, this project has expanded to include support for basic CSS styling (both inline and in the `<style>` tag).
+Originally created to allow basic rendering of HTML content into the Flutter widget tree, this project has expanded to include support for basic styling as well!.

 ## Example Usage:
 (For a much more extensive example, look at example/main.dart).